lightning/bolts/03-transactions.md

 ## Commitment Transaction
 * version: 2
-* locktime: lower 24 bits are the commitment transaction number.
+* locktime: lower 24 bits are the obscured commitment transaction number.
 * txin count: 1
    * txin[0] outpoint: `txid` and `output_index` from `funding_created` message
-   * txin[0] sequence: lower 24 bits are upper 24 bits of commitment transaction number.
+   * txin[0] sequence: lower 24 bits are upper 24 bits of the obscured commitment transaction number.
    * txin[0] script bytes: 0
    * txin[0] witness: `<signature-for-key1>` `<signature-for-key-2>`

+The 48-bit commitment transaction number is obscured by XOR with the lower 48 bits of:

+    SHA256(payment-basepoint from open_channel || payment-basepoint from accept_channel)

+This obscures the number of commitments made on the channel in the case of unilateral close, yet still provides a useful index for both nodes (who know the payment-basepoints) to quickly find a revoked commitment transaction.

 ### Commitment Transaction Outputs